 The Genetics department is a basic science department located in the George and Cynthia Mitchell Basic Sciences Research Building at the world-renowned University of Texas MD Anderson Cancer Center in the heart of the Texas Medical Center.
 The focus is on advancing knowledge of the molecular genetic mechanisms that regulate normal and abnormal cellular processes.
-Research grant support totals approximately 10 million dollars in annual direct costs.

 Areas of genetics research emphasis within the department include the identification of disease loci, the use of genetic systems to identify critical steps in development, differentiation, cell proliferation, cell death, DNA repair and chromosome maintenance and segregation.
 These are important processes for cell and tissue maintenance that are often altered in cancer cells.
 The knowledge gained in our pursuit of basic mechanisms of cellular processes is shared with our clinical colleagues as we strive toward Making Cancer History.